dboemer/object-detection-project/README.md

 As mentioned earlier, cyclists are very rare.
 About 90% of the considered images do not contain any cyclist.
 If cyclists are included in an image, there is mostly only one.
 At most, around 4 simultaneous cyclists were found in the considered set of images.

 ![Distribution of cyclists](images/distr_cyclists.png)

+#### Cross validation

+The data split was already provided in the folders `data/train` and `data/val` with respectively 86 and 10 files, i.e., a 86/96 = 90% training data / 10% validation data split.
+According to the general guidelines in this course (80-90% / 10-20%), this a reasonable split.
+It is assumed that the files have been shuffled randomly to have the same underlying distributions in both data sets.
+This assumption could be tested by reiterating the previous analysis for the files in `data/val`.
+This is not done here due to the instability of the work environement and the preselection of the data, as explained earlier.